I've seen CSS get out of control. It's Real Programming, and it's worth putting some time into thinking about how to structure it upfront.

 - instead do contact-page__submit-button

 .
-Or if that doesn't make sense, make a new block (but don't show the nesting in block names).I see styling as a three-step mapping:
+Or if that doesn't make sense, make a new block (but don't show the nesting in block names).While BEM does a good job of making styling obvious, the problem is avoiding repetition.

 "Meaning of information" —> “Type of information” —> “Visual style”